CentreForHydrology/WDPM/README.md

 ## Folders and files

-src - contains program source code files:
+**src** - contains program source code files:

-​	WDPMCL.c - WDPM main line.
+- WDPMCL.c - WDPM main line.
 Can be executed from the command line or from the GUI

-​	runoff.cl - OpenCL kernel which does the water smoothing
+- runoff.cl - OpenCL kernel which does the water smoothing

-​	WDPM.py - GUI for running the program.
+- WDPM.py - GUI for running the program.
 Written in Python 3.
+- CMakeLists.txt - configuration file for building the program using cmake.

-​	cmap_black.sh - shell script for converting model output to an image on Linux or MacOS
+- cmap_black.sh - shell script for converting model output to an image on Linux or MacOS

-​	cmap.bat - shell script for converting model output to an image on Windows
+- cmap.bat - shell script for converting model output to an image on Windows

+**OpenCL_install** - contains scripts for installing OpenCL drivers

-dem - contains a sample digital elevation model (DEM) for use with the WDPM:
+**dem** - contains a sample digital elevation model (DEM) for use with the WDPM:

-​	basin5.asc - DEM of sub-basin 5 at Smith Creek in SW Saskatchewan.
+- basin5.asc - DEM of sub-basin 5 at Smith Creek in SW Saskatchewan.

-paper - contains files for creating the paper 'WDPM: the Wetland DEM Ponding Model'
+**paper** - contains files for the paper 'WDPM: the Wetland DEM Ponding Model'

-manual - contains the user manual
+**manual** - contains the user manual